cybercongress/go-cyber/docs/cyberd.md

 Initial distribution happens in a 3 different by nature and goals epochs and is spread in time for almost 2 years:

-1. Pre-genesis: 5% CYB auction for ATOM holders is needed to launch cyber protocol in a decentralized fashion with independent genesis validators
+1. Pre-genesis: 21 days.
+Is needed to launch cyber protocol in a decentralized fashion with independent genesis validators.

-2. Genesis: Launch of main net and Game of Thrones lasts for 21 day: needed to involve the most active Ethereum and Cosmos crypto players into an engaging game with ability to fully understand and test a software using real network and incentives.
+2. Genesis: 21 days.
+Launch of main net and Game of Thrones: needed to involve the most active Ethereum and Cosmos crypto players into an engaging game with ability to fully understand and test a software using real network and incentives.
 Game of Thrones is a kind of distribution game with some discount for attraction of necessary critical mass in order to make possible of learning the early knowledge graph by the most intelligent community.

-3. Post Genesis: Continuous distribution of CYB based on cyber•Auction proceeds: needed in order to involve into initial distribution existing crypto community and beyond.
+3. Post Genesis: 600 days.
+Continuous distribution of CYB based on cyber•Auction proceeds: needed in order to involve into initial distribution existing crypto community and beyond.

 ## Pre-genesis